-In 1986 the PEI Self-Insurance and Risk Management (Fund) was established by the Government of Prince Edward Island under the Financial Administration Act.
+In 1986, the PEI Self-Insurance and Risk Management (Fund) was established by the Government of Prince Edward Island under the Financial Administration Act.
 The volatile insurance market of the day caused premiums to escalate, and there was a reluctance to insure Government sector entities.
 To counter the effects of escalating premiums and diminishing coverage limits, it was the decision of Government to establish its own self-insurance program.
 The program administered by Risk Management and Insurance (RMI) insured the liability exposures for Government, the health sector, school boards and Crown Corporations.
-Since inception, the Fund has built up a surplus of approximately \$11.6 million after paying claim and administration costs.
+Since inception, the Fund has built up a surplus of approximately \$16.8 million after paying claim and administration costs.
 In addition, RMI has established risk and claims management services designed specifically for Government and all associated PEI public sector organizations.

-In 1997 property premiums with private insurers were increasing.
+In 1997, property premiums with private insurers were increasing.
 The increased rates were a reflection of trends in the world marketplace and not the loss experience of the Province.
 A decision was made to increase our loss retention of \$500,000 on Government, School and Health Sector properties.
 Treasury Board approved including these exposures under the umbrella of the existing self-insurance fund.
-Stop loss insurance with an aggregate of \$1 million is purchased to limit Government's exposure for any one policy year and for any one loss.
+Included in (or as part of) the \$50 million additional property coverage from excess insurers, stop loss insurance with an aggregate of \$1 million.
 Although the events of September 2001 had a devastating effect on the insurance marketplace, Government was able to maintain stability with its rates, due to the capacity of the fund.
 In 2005, the program was further expanded to insure the entire automobile fleets of Government, Health and School Boards/Districts under the Fund.
 Government Departments, Agencies, Commissions, Crown Corporations and School Boards realized an immediate premium savings of approximately 40 per cent.
-In 2011, due to soft market conditions, we were able to negotiate a reduction of our property loss retention from \$500,000 to \$250,000.
-This year our property loss retention on Government locations was \$250,000.
-Schools were \$250,000 and Health Sector was \$100,000.
+In 2011, due to soft market conditions, we were able to negotiate reduction of our property loss retention from \$500,000 to \$250,000.
+Current property loss retention on Government locations and Schools is \$250,000.
+Health Sector loss retention is \$100,000.